supervisely/developer-portal/app-development/create-import-app/create-import-app-from-template.md

 [**Step 3.**](#step-3-advanced-debug) Advanced debug.

-Everything you need to reproduce [this tutorial is on GitHub](https://github.com/supervisely-ecosystem/template-import-app): [source code](https://github.com/supervisely-ecosystem/template-import-app/blob/master/src/main.py).
+Everything you need to reproduce [this tutorial is on GitHub](https://github.com/supervisely-ecosystem/template-import-app): [main.py](https://github.com/supervisely-ecosystem/template-import-app/blob/master/src/main.py).

 Before we begin, please clone the project and set up the working environment - [here is a link with a description of the steps](/README.md#set-up-an-environment-for-development).